SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 > Note: a pod restart will result in provisioning the server certificate from the secret again so it will revert back from any other server certificate that may have been provisioned on the broker through other mechanism.

-### The Solace Software Event Broker Docker image
+### The Solace Event Broker Docker image

-The `image.repository` and `image.tag` parameters combined specify the Solace Software Event Broker Docker image to be used for the deployment.
+The `image.repository` and `image.tag` parameters combined specify the Solace Event Broker Docker image to be used for the deployment.
 They can either point to an image in a public or a private Docker container registry.

 #### Using a public registry

-The default values are `solace/solace-pubsub-standard/` and `latest`, which is the free Solace Software Event Broker Standard Edition from the [public Solace Docker Hub repo](//hub.docker.com/r/solace/solace-pubsub-standard/).
+The default values are `solace/solace-pubsub-standard/` and `latest`, which is the free Solace Event Broker Standard Edition from the [public Solace Docker Hub repo](//hub.docker.com/r/solace/solace-pubsub-standard/).
 It is generally recommended to set `image.tag` to a specific build for traceability purposes.

 #### Using private registries